jackbradyeng/hardware_price_tracker/README.md

 ## Testing

-All tests are integration tests — there are no unit tests with mocked dependencies.
-Every test spins up the full Spring context against a real PostgreSQL instance and exercises the actual beans end-to-end.

-Tests are organised into three layers, mirroring the application's layered architecture:
+Tests are organised into three layers, mirroring the application's layered architecture, plus a dedicated scraper test split:

 **Repository tests** (`repositories/`) — exercises JPA repositories directly, verifying that entities can be persisted and retrieved correctly from the database.

 **Controller tests** (`controllers/`) — tests REST endpoints via `MockMvc`, covering the full request/response cycle (status codes, response body shape, CRUD operations, and 404 handling for missing resources).

+**Scraper unit tests** (`scrapers/unit_tests/`) — run offline against static HTML fixtures checked into test resources, verifying that each vendor scraper extracts the expected model number and correctly refines prices/model numbers, without hitting a live site or a database.

-**Scraper tests** (`scrapers/`) — the most comprehensive layer.
-These tests hit live vendor URLs to verify that the scraper extracts the expected model number, then persist price points via the JDBC batch template and assert on the returned data through the price point API.
+**Scraper integration tests** (`scrapers/integration_tests/`) — spin up the full Spring context against a real PostgreSQL instance, persist price points via the generic JDBC batch template, and assert on the returned data through the price point API.
 Batch insertion correctness is verified across both small (10 items) and large (110 items, spanning multiple round-trips) insertion counts.

+Static HTML fixtures are captured on demand by a manually-run capture tool that hits live vendor URLs, and loaded in unit tests from disk.
+Fixtures are re-captured whenever a vendor changes their page markup.

-**Test data** is centralised in per-domain utility classes (`testing_data/`), e.g. `GPUTestingUtility` and `GPUTestingData`, which provide shared fixture creation methods used across all three test layers.
+**Test data** is centralised in per-domain utility classes (`testing_data/`), e.g. `GPUTestingUtility` and `GPUTestingData`, plus per-vendor utilities, which provide shared fixture creation methods used across all test layers.

-**NOTE:** Tests use `@DirtiesContext` to rebuild the schema between test methods, and `@ActiveProfiles("test")` to switch to a `create-drop` database.
+**NOTE:** Tests use `@ActiveProfiles("test")` to switch to a `create-drop` database, and controller/repository tests run within a `@Transactional` context that rolls back after each test.
 This ensures full isolation without manual teardown.

 ---